Stafford Motor Speedway

 In December 2020, the track announced that it would end its 60-year affiliation with NASCAR, "due to a conflict regarding ownership of streaming and broadcast rights of weekly racing events".
 Stafford began live streaming on FloRacing in 2021.

 History

 Originally known as the Stafford Springs Agricultural Park, the facility was used as a half-mile horse racing facility up to the end of World War II when it switched to automobile racing.
 The facility became a NASCAR track in 1959 as a dirt track, under the ownership of Rockville auto dealer Mal Barlow, Barlow paved the track in 1967.
 It was purchased by the Arute brothers, Chuck and Jack Arute in 1970.
-Jack's son Mark Arute continues to own and manage the track.
+Jack's son Mark Arute continues to own and manage the track with his wife Lisa, and two sons Paul and David.